 Admissions

-Individuals holding a baccalaureate degree in physics or a related field from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent and who have earned a GPA of 3.00 (out of 4.00) in their last 60 credits are invited to apply for admission.
+Individuals holding a baccalaureate degree in physics or a related field from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent and who have earned a GPA of 3.00 (out of 4.00) are invited to apply for admission.

 Applicants may be required to make up one or two course deficiencies, based on a graduate physics advisor's assessment, and be provisionally admitted into the program.